 - Do not take this drug out of the blister pack until you are ready to take it.
 Take this drug right away after opening the blister pack.
 Do not store the removed drug for future use.

 - Place under tongue and let dissolve all the way.
 Do not chew, suck or swallow tablet.

 - Do not swallow for at least 1 minute after putting this drug in your mouth.

-- Do not eat or drink while the tablet is melting or for 5 minutes after the tablet melts.
+- Do not eat or drink while the tablet is dissolving or for 5 minutes after the tablet dissolves.

 - Wash hands after use.

 - Take a missed dose as soon as you think about it.

 - If it is close to the time for your next dose, skip the missed dose and go back to your normal time.

 - Do not take 2 doses at the same time or extra doses.

 - If you miss 7 days of this drug, call your doctor to find out what to do.